NivedSuresh/Employee-Management/README.md

     * Confirm that the department is now active since a department head has been assigned.
 7. ##### Create TEAM_LEAD && JUNIOR/SENIOR_ASSISTANT
     * Proceed to create team leads and junior/senior assistants within the department structure.
-      If you're facing issues with any specific step or need further guidance on implementation details, feel free to ask!
+      If you're facing issues with any specific step or need further guidance on implementation details, feel free to get back to me through mail!

+<p></p><br>

+#### Improvements that can be Made

+       * Methods could have been made easier to debug if less emphasis was placed on DRY principles and they were split up.
+(Realized this too late in the project.)
+       * How the application functions logically can be improved as well.
+       * Implementing in-memory caching.
+       * Integration of Swagger for better API documentation and testing.